BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 >
 > • ***Validation checks***: MCM runs dozens of validation checks to ensure that your blueprint for integration was correctly written, while providing detailed error messages if something is wrong.
 It also validates the settings' values at runtime to ensure that they respect the defined constraints, which is especially useful if JSON settings files were manually edited, something that is supported by MCM;
 >
 > • ***NEW IN 1.19 - Keybinding management***: MCM offers a robust system for managing keybindings.
 This feature allows you to easily define, update, and persist keyboard bindings directly from the MCM window, while easily registering callbacks for your actions.
-Has built-in conflict resolution, so you can focus on your mod's functionality without having to write custom input event code, and minimizing conflicts with other mods.
+With built-in conflict resolution, you can focus on your mod's functionality without having to write custom input event code, and minimizing conflicts with other mods.
 >
 > • ***Supports bespoke UI injection***: MCM allows you to inject your own UI elements into the MCM UI, so you could even have a mix of MCM-generated UI and your own custom UI in the same mod.
 This is useful when your mod has specific features to expose in the UI that are largely unrelated to configuration;
 >